AM I ENTITLED TO CHILD BENEFIT?

 If your are eligible for child benefit, based on one of the situations mentioned above, you will receive child benefit as a student:

 - until the month you become 25 years;

 - if you are registered in higher education and remain registered during the whole academic year for minimum 27 credits with a degree, credit and/or exam contract;

 - if you are registered for a whole academic year on November 30th at the latest.
 If you registered after this date, you will receive child benefit as of the month following to your registration.

-After approval of your Individual Study Program (ISP), by Student Administrative Services, the number of credits is automatically sent to the Database of Higher Education (DHO) that can be viewed by the child benefit organizations.
-Therefore, Student Administrative Services will not fill in the documents concerning child benefit that your parents (or you) may have received.
+After approval of your Individual Study Program (ISP), by Student Administrative Services, the number of credits you have registered for is automatically sent to the Database of Higher Education (DHO) that can be viewed by the child benefit organizations.
+Therefore, Student Administrative Services nor Social services will ot fill in the documents concerning child benefit that your parents (or you) may have received.